Harry the Husky: History

 Harry the Husky was the brainchild of Band Director Brad McDavid, former Athletics Director Barbara Hedges and the Husky Fever support group.
 In 1995, officials in the university's athletic department commissioned a costume and held tryouts for the new mascot.
 Three student performers were chosen (Lee Harris, Evelyn Ho and Chris MacDonald) and rotated duties to appear as a secondary mascot for use at events at which the live mascot was unable to attend.
-Harris laid out the privacy rules current mascots uphold—during a student's years as Harry, his or her true identity remains strictly confidential.
+Harris laid out the privacy rules current mascots uphold—during a student's years as Harry, their true identity remains strictly confidential.
 Originally called, "The Husky Dawg," in 1997 a contest and public vote gave him the new and official name, "Harry the Husky."

 Coincidentally, the mascot had already been referred to by that name during a scene in The 6th Man, a film starring Marlon Wayans about the University of Washington basketball team, that had been released prior to the vote.
 The mascot's jersey number is 00.

 In 2010, the university unveiled a new Harry the Husky costume and retired the old one.
 The new husky made his debut on October 9, 2010 at the home game against the Arizona State Sun Devils.
 The Huskies would go on to lose that game 14-24.

 Harry has been seen at every football game since his inception, and you can frequently run into him at other sporting events on campus such as basketball, volleyball, baseball, softball, and more.
 He is active in the UW community, and attends student fairs, fundraisers, community events, and several other activities in the greater Seattle area.